 For questions about the guide, please contact the New Entry office at 978-654-6745.

-The Community Food Projects Indicators of Success FY 2016 report illustrates the collective impact of Community Food Project grantees from FY 2016 based on the metrics from Whole Measures for Community Food Systems.
+The Community Food Projects Indicators of Success 2018 report illustrates the collective impact of Community Food Project grantees based on the metrics from Whole Measures for Community Food Systems.
 It includes metrics from the 6 areas of impact from Whole Measures: Healthy People, Strong Communities, Thriving Local Economies, Sustainable Ecosystems, Vibrant Farms and Gardens and Fairness and Justice.
-Additionally, it includes two case studies of current grantees: Appetite for Change and the Center for Rural Affairs.